wrench-project/wrench/doc/guide.md

 @WRENCHInternalDoc  <div class="doc-type">Internal Documentation</div><div class="doc-link">Other: <a href="../user/guide.html">User</a> -  <a href="../developer/guide.html">Developer</a></div> @endWRENCHDoc

+WRENCH simulations typically comprise a number of __Cyberinfrastructure Services__ that are deployed on hosts in the simulated platform.
+The set of currently available services, which is constantly evolving, is described below, categorized by service types.

 1. Compute Services
     1. [Bare-metal Servers](@ref guide-baremetal)
     2. [Cloud Platforms](@ref guide-cloud)